Marshrutka: Russia

-The appeal for the route taxi passenger is officially considered to be a faster ride in less-crowded conditions than regular transport; the taxi routes that follow cross-city routes are most often the fastest.
-However, collapse of municipal transport services in many cities makes it absolutely impractical to commute without the help of marshrutkas at all.
+The appeal for the route taxi is that it is considered to be a faster ride in less-crowded conditions than regular transport; the taxi routes that follow cross-city routes are most often the fastest means of mass transport.
+Also, collapse of municipal transport services in many cities made it absolutely impractical to commute without the help of marshrutkas at all.

-In St. Petersburg average marshrutka fare is 35 roubles (€0.70) per person, with intercity bus fares reaching Rbls 70 (€1.40).
-In other cities (e.g., Novosibirsk) it can be as low as Rbls 20 (€0.40) per person.
-Passengers either pay with cash or transportation cards (e-wallet).

-In 2016 Moscow has banned marshrutkas and integrated private buses into the city transport network.
-Private buses now operate on set routes and accept regular tickets.
-However, marshrutkas with routes leading to or originating from Moscow Oblast are allowed to operate in the city and in 2019 are still common in the districts bordering Moscow Oblast such as Vykhino-Zhulebino, Novokosino or Levoberezhny.
+Marshrutkas are banned from operations within Moscow and Saint Petersburg.
+However, marshrutkas with routes leading to or originating from Moscow Oblast are allowed to operate in the city and are common in the districts bordering Moscow Oblast such as Vykhino-Zhulebino, Novokosino or Levoberezhny.

 It is relatively cheap and fast to ride a marshrutka.
-The only drawback foreigners have noticed is the poor noise insulation, which makes it so that you have to practically scream at the driver to request a stop.
+The only drawback, sometimes noted by foreigners, is the poor noise insulation, which means you have to practically scream at the driver to request a stop.
 Mini marshrutkas were built in Russia in 2019.